bigin/ItemManager_2.0/README.md

 ### What applications can be realized with the ItemManager ###
-The ItemManager is particularly well suited for the development of any software of sufficient size and complexity, but small-sized data volumes, depending on the memory and server performance.
+The ItemManager is particularly well suited for the development of any software of sufficient size and complexity, but for small-sized data volumes, depending on the memory and server performance.

 ### Requirements ###
 The IM was made for modern, standards compliant browsers, older browser are not supported.
-10.10.3
 The application has been developed on the basis of PHP 5.5.10 including some additional modules like GD.
 The IM has also been tested with * PHP version on an Apache Server under Linux.
-In theory the IM will run on lower versions of PHP as well but this was not tested.
+In theory the IM will run on lower versions of PHP like 5.4.0 as well but this was not tested.
+PHP installations below version 5.4.0 won't be able to utilize this plugin.

+### How this application works ###
+ItemManager 2.0 comes with a back-end area, however, the backend is completely customizable and based on the available IM-API and provides a lot of functions in order to *.